 - 3.2.
-This work plan supports this vision and specifically contributes to a number of key strategic aims such as: - To create a safer, cleaner and greener district in which to live, work and socialize Creating a safer, cleaner district in which to live, work and socialise - To reduce health inequalities, promote healthy lifestyle and improve wellbeing across the district. - To create strong, resilient communities and promote positive life choices for disadvantaged residents. - 3.3.
+This work plan supports this vision and specifically contributes to a number of key strategic aims such as: - To create a safer, cleaner, and greener district in which to live, work and socialise. - To reduce health inequalities, promote healthy lifestyle and improve wellbeing across the district. - To create strong, resilient communities and promote positive life choices for disadvantaged residents. - 3.3.
 The Councils Corporate Enforcement Policy was reviewed and updated in 2022 and provides the framework under which these functions operate. - 3.4.
 The work across the wider Housing and Environmental Enforcement service area seeks to broaden the scope of the food and health and safety work areas.
 This particularly relates to food premises that may present wider issues relating to housing or environmental health. - 3.5.
 The work areas also contribute and influence work relating to development management and policy, growth, licensing, and community safety.